-Business Administration Apprenticeship Level 2
+Business Administration Level 2

-An Apprenticeship in Business Administration provides both the company and employee with a sound structure through which to operate all of their functions.
+An apprenticeship in Business Administration provides both the company and employee with a sound structure through which to operate all of their functions.
 In today’s society the pace is fast and employees need to work more efficiently and effectively to help support the smooth operation of a business.

-- Level 2 Diploma in Business & Administration – assessed in the work place with assignments and some end of unit exams.
+- Level 2 Diploma in Business & Administration

 Employers must be prepared to work with their Apprentices to develop their knowledge and skills by providing a wide range of learning and training opportunities.
 They must also be prepared to allow them to attend College sessions at the agreed times.
 Employers are also expected to encourage Apprentices to research their chosen vocation and to support any work experience that will benefit the Apprentice to come up to a supervisory level of competence.